gcifuentess/holbertonschool-machine_learning/supervised_learning/0x0E-time_series/README.md

 * Your model should use an RNN architecture of your choosing
 * Your model should use mean-squared error (MSE) as its cost function
 * You should use a `tf.data.Dataset` to feed data to your model

+Because the dataset is raw, you will need to create a script, `preprocess_data.py` to preprocess this data.
+Here are some things to consider:

+* Are all of the data points useful?
+* Are all of the data features useful?
+* Should you rescale the data?
+* Is the current time window relevant?
+* How should you save this preprocessed data?

 ###  1. Everyone wants to know

 Everyone wants to know how to make money with BTC!
 Write a blog post explaining your process in completing the task above: